cakephp/docs/en/controllers/middleware.rst

         $middleware->prepend($layer);

         // Insert in a specific slot.
 If the slot is out of
-        // bounds, it will be added to the end of the line.
+        // bounds, it will be added to the end.
         $middleware->insertAt(2, $layer);

         // Insert before another middleware.
-        // If the named class cannot be found the new layer
+        // If the named class cannot be found,
-        // we be added to the end of the line.
+        // an exception will be raised.
         $middleware->insertBefore(
             'Cake\Error\Middleware\ErrorHandlerMiddleware',
             $layer
         );

         // Insert after another middleware.
+        // If the named class cannot be found, the
+        // middleware will added to the end.
         $middleware->insertAfter(
             'Cake\Error\Middleware\ErrorHandlerMiddleware',
             $layer